mchmarny/artomator/EVENTS.md

 name: projects/$PROJECT/topics/container-analysis-notes-v1
 ```

+> If these topics do not exist, you can create them yourself using the `gcloud pubsub topics create` command

 Next create subscription on the `occurrences` topic:

-> The name doesn't matter
+> The name doesn't matter.
+If you want, you can also create one for the notes topic.

 ```shell
 gcloud pubsub subscriptions create vulns --project $PROJECT_ID --topic container-analysis-occurrences-v1
 ```

-Now you can trigger the event:
+Now you will need to trigger the AA event:

+> Again, simplest way to do that is to push an existing image using [crane](https://github.com/michaelsauter/crane).

 ```shell
 crane cp \